 - The algorithmic assumptions and decisions behind AI software are hidden, so how do we evaluate potential new tools and learning platforms?

-There are no definitive answers to those questions, but the resources on this page are intended to provide guidance and ideas on how to use artificial intelligence tools with your courses.
+There are no definitive answers to those questions, but the resources we have collected about generative AI are intended to provide guidance and ideas on how to approach these tools in your courses.

 Some things to think about with AI